maypower/NHTLAB/lab_deploy_workloads/lab_deploy_workloads.rst

 .. note::

   Image management in Prism Central allows you to upload images that can be used to deploy workloads in any of the clusters registered to that Prism Central instance.
+  An image can also be uploaded directly from a cluster's Prism Element.
   This tool can also convert VM disk images to formats that AHV can understand.
   The image service supports raw, vhd, vhdx, vmdk, vdi, iso, and qcow2 disk formats.